GokulVSD/gokulvsd.github.io/_posts/2021-04-21-c++-raii-and-its-implications-part-2.md

 ### Cost of using Exceptions

 There is little to no cost to set up a try-catch if an exception is not thrown.
-However, if exceptions are thrown, time is used up (much more than `if`).
+However, if exceptions are thrown, time is used up (much more than `if` statements).
 It is hence recommended to use exceptions judiciously, and not just enclose everything in a try-catch.
 If you can predict and take care of certain situations without using exceptions, like form validation as an example, do so.

 Exceptions are more useful with a deep calling hierarchy.
 Instead of checking the response of each function from the call stack for errors, exceptions automatically bubble up to where they can be caught and handled, saving you a bunch of checking.